utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 ## Analysing the design

 Before we start building, let's begin by analyzing the design.
-This is an excellent process to understand how we can best make it and what elements we will need.
+This is an excellent process to understand how we can best make it and what elements we need.

-Having a quick look, we can see some columns that we can use.
+Having a quick look, we can see some columns we can use.

 ![Layout grid](https://cdn.hashnode.com/res/hashnode/image/upload/v1611122350432/wO99d-E4O.webp)